Six-Guns & Sorcery: Reception

 In Issue 29 of Shadis, Jane St. Claire was disappointed that half of the book was about the Eastern half of North America, when she'd been led to believe by the title that ALL of the book would be set in the Wild West.
 However, she did find all of the material well-researched, logically presented, and of high quality.
 She concluded with a strong recommendation, saying, "Overall, Six-Guns & Sorcery is a must to any Castle Falkenstein GM, and definitely worth a look-see to anyone running a wild west campaign."

 David Comford reviewed Six-Guns & Sorcery for Arcane magazine, rating it an 8 out of 10 overall, and stated that "Tombestone meets Dances with Wolves with a James Bond flavour in this sourcebook, which is worth a look if only to broaden the horizons of the Great Game."

 Awards

-At the 1997 Origins Award, Six-Guns & Sorcery won Best Roleplaying Supplement of 1996.
+At the 1997 Origins Awards, Six-Guns & Sorcery won Best Roleplaying Supplement of 1996.